Cast Iron Giant Blueberry PancakeJump to Recipe

 Storing and Reheating the Pancake

 If you are just serving this to your family, you’ll probably have some leftovers.
-Let the pancake cool to room temp and then either store it in an airtight container or wrap it tightly in plastic wrap and store in the fridge for a few days.
+Let the pancake cool to room temp and then either store it in an airtight container or wrap it tightly in plastic wrap and store it in the fridge for a few days.

 Reheating the pancake is easy.
 It actually reheats just fine in the microwave.
 Cut a wedge and microwave for 30 seconds on high and it’ll be ready to serve!